CarloDePieri/pytest-vimqf/README.md

 ## The solution

 Pytest-vimqf simply trick pytest's terminal reporter in thinking the terminal is slightly smaller.
-This will allows it to fit nicely in the vim quickfix window.
+This allows it to fit nicely in the vim quickfix window.

 <img src="https://user-images.githubusercontent.com/5459291/107146686-04906380-694a-11eb-8610-57a9292f4ce3.png" width="400">